AMESocker/Aaron-Socher-Portfolio-Page/README.md

-# Module-2-Challenge
+# Aaron Socher Landing Page

+## Description

 Independent work guided with desired objectives as defined by BCS

+## Installation

+Tools used to create page
+        Visual Studio Code
+        GitHub
+        Git Bash
+        Google Chrome

 ## User Story

 AS AN employer
 I WANT to view a potential employee's deployed portfolio of work samples SO THAT I can review samples of their work and assess whether they're a good candidate for an open position

 ## Acceptance Criteria

-Here are the critical requirements necessary to develop a portfolio that satisfies a typical hiring manager’s needs:

 GIVEN I need to sample a potential employee's previous work

-**Completed**
     - WHEN I load their portfolio
     - THEN I am presented with the developer's name, a recent photo, and links to sections about them, their work, and how to contact them

-**Completed**
     - WHEN I click one of the links in the navigation
     - THEN the UI scrolls to the corresponding section

-**Completed**
     - WHEN I click on the link to the section about their work
     - THEN the UI scrolls to a section with titled images of the developer's applications

-**Completed**
     - WHEN I am presented with the developer's first application
-- THEN that application's image should be larger in size than the others Notes:Showoff app
+    - THEN that application's image should be larger in size than the others

-**Completed**
     - WHEN I click on the images of the applications
-- THEN I am taken to that deployed application Notes:Placeholders and names.
+    - THEN I am taken to that deployed application

-**Completed**
     - WHEN I resize the page or view the site on various screens and devices
     - THEN I am presented with a responsive layout that adapts to my viewport

+**_NOTE:_** User story and acceptence criteria provided by UC Berkeley Extension Coding Bootcamp.